mahaichuan/iWave/README.md

 # iWave
 Wavelet-like Transform with CNN re-implementation.

-This repo provides the official implementation of "[iWave: CNN-Based Wavelet-Like Transform for Image Compression]".
+This repo provides the official implementation of "[iWave: CNN-Based Wavelet-Like Transform for Image Compression](https://ieeexplore.ieee.org/abstract/document/8931632)".

 Accepted by IEEE TMM.